spencerkingman/spenking-music/_posts/1000-06-01-martyrology.markdown

 River in a rock
 Don't scoop my cup
-Taste bloody in a whirlwind
+Taste muddy in a whirlwind
 Spiraled up
 It's how close?
 I half-know